chenhsuanlin/inverse-compositional-STN/README.md

 --------------------------------------

+We provide TensorFlow code for the following experiments:
+- MNIST classification
+- traffic sign classification

 ### Prerequisites
 This code is developed with Python3 (`python3`) but it is also compatible with Python2.7 (`python`).
-The following Python packages are required:
-- TensorFlow (r1.0+)
-- NumPy
-- SciPy
-- TermColor

-You can install them by running the command line
+You can install the depending packages by running
 ```
-pip3 install --upgrade numpy scipy termcolor tensorflow-gpu
+pip3 install --upgrade numpy scipy termcolor matplotlib tensorflow-gpu
 ```
 If you use Python2.7, use `pip2` instead; if you don't have sudo access, add the `--user` flag.